 Selecting the right texts:

-Every classroom has a reading area that is inviting and may be themed.
+Every classroom has a reading area that is inviting and themed.
 Book corners might include author reviews, book reviews, book talk icons, toys to cuddle up and read with, books of the week and story sacks.
 All of our book corners have baskets to make them more inviting for a child.
 The books are front facing and children can pick up a basket and flick through the texts.
 We ensure current exciting texts are always in the book corner and do not have them over crowded with texts.